facebook/pyrefly-pre-commit/README.md

 A **pre-commit** hook for [Pyrefly](https://github.com/facebook/pyrefly).

+> [!NOTE]
-NOTE: This pre-commit hook changed significantly from version 0.0.1 to version 0.42.0.
+> This pre-commit hook changed significantly from version 0.0.1 to version 0.42.0.
-See the [Migration from 0.0.1](#migration-from-001) section for how to upgrade.
+> See the [Migration from 0.0.1](#migration-from-001) section for how to upgrade.

 ## Usage